Jazz Arts Ensembles I & II

 Coordinator: Dr. Mark Foley

-Prerequisites: None, although private lesson study with WSU instructors and/or improvisation study is highly recommended.
+Prerequisites: None, although private lesson study with WSU faculty and/or improvisation study is highly recommended.

 Description: The Jazz Combo program at Wichita State University is an alternative and supplement to the large ensembles of the Jazz Studies curriculum.
 All Jazz Combos perform two on-campus concerts each semester.
 Students who are enrolled in 411M/711M are required to have one or two additional performances outside of school each semester (respectively).
 Juries for Jazz Studies majors will take place at the end of each semester through a performance with their combos.
 Combos are required to perform a minimum of five different tunes per semester, and are strongly encouraged to create original arrangements and compose original tunes.
 The coordinator will give guidance and assistance when necessary/appropriate.